-“There are a few people, but I have no idea why they are attacking people letting alone sabotaging us,” I replied frustrated.
+“There are a few people, but I have no idea why they are attacking people, let alone sabotaging us,” I replied, frustrated.

 “Could it be an Alien collaborator?”
-He had thought this through and I was on similar lines to him.
+He had thought this through.
+I was on similar lines to him.

-“That’s all I’ve come up with,” he shrugged his shoulders and I was about to answer when the radio crackled into life.
+“That’s all I’ve come up with,” he shrugged his shoulders.
+I was about to answer when the radio crackled into life.

 “Alex, Nathan has woken up,” Mac announced.

-“I’m on my way up,” I touched Noah’s shoulder and led him to to the control and called for Tom.
+“I’m on my way up,” I touched Noah’s shoulder leading him to to the control and called for Tom.

-“Hello,” he came down the stairs looking between me and Noah.
+“Hello,” he came down the stairs looking between Noah and me.